Orthogonal polynomials and diffusion operators: Diffusions associated with orthogonal polynomials

 \brmq When the boundary equation has maximal degree $2d$, then it is proportional to the determinant of the metric $\Delta$.
 In this case, if $\Delta^{-1/2}$ is integrable on the domain , then the Laplace-Beltrami operator associated with the co-metric $g$ is a solution of the DOP problem on $\Omega$.
 It turns out that in any example where it is the case, the associated curvature (in dimension $2$ the scalar curvature) is constant, and even either $0$ either positive.
-We do not know for the moment how to prove it directly from the equation of the metric, even if one restricts the attention to the scalar curvature. \ermq
+Lev Soukhanov recently proved that in the general case, whenever the boundary has maximal degree $2d$, the associated metric is the product of Einstein metrics~\cite{Soukhanov2014}, and it is locally homogeneous, i.~e., any two points have isometric neighbourhoods~\cite{Soukhanov2017}.
+The latter fact is proven in~\cite{Soukhanov2017} when polynomials are ordered by any weighted degree. \ermq